-During the first week of class, students will identify and choose a species that is invasive to the Great Lakes region to profile over the term.
+During the first two weeks of class, students will identify and choose up to five species that are invasive to the Great Lakes region to profile over the term.
 The species can be an aquatic or terrestrial plant, fungi, mammal, bird, crustacean, invertebrate, insect, etc..., but must be considered Indigenous to another part of North America or the world.
-For the purposes of this assignment, it does not matter how the species has been in the Great Lakes region or whether or not it has found a niche within the regional environment.
+For the purposes of this assignment, it does not matter how long the species have been in the Great Lakes region or whether or not they have found a niche within the regional environment.
 For this assignment, students must produce five academic and five non-academic sources (for a total of ten) that focus on the effects this species has had on the regional ecosystem and the Indigenous populations, as well as the response by Indigenous and non-Indigenous populations.
-In the forum section of OWL, students will post bi-weekly updates that will include the following information: 1.
+In the forum section of OWL, students will post a total of five threads (which will be posted bi-weekly) that will include the following information: 1.
 A narrative about what the student learned for that week's installment about the species being profiled.
 This narrative can be as long as the student wants it to be, but proper bibliographic citation is required for information that is drawn from externally.
 2. The two sources chosen for that week's profile installment along with an accompanying annotated bibliography that highlights the source's focus, relevance, scope, and how the article has informed the student and who the intended audience is.